MilanKacar/milankacar.github.io/_posts/2024-9-29-blog16_finite_difference_methods_p1.md

 **🔍 Interpretation:**

-- **Option Price Extraction:**
-  The interpolated option price at $$ S_0 = \$150 $$ provides the estimated value of the European call option based on the Crank-Nicolson FDM.

 - **Visualization:**
   The plot showcases how the option price varies with different stock prices at the initial time ($$ t = 0 $$), offering insights into the option's sensitivity to the underlying asset's price.

 ![finite difference](/images/finite_difference.png)

-Here’s a write-up you can add below your plot in the blog, with some emojis for added engagement:

----

 This plot demonstrates the relationship between the **European call option price** and the **stock price** at \( t = 0 \), or the present time.